Microsoft-Web/HOL-ASPNETMVC4/HOL.md

 1. In Visual Studio, press **SHIFT** + **F5** to stop debugging the application.

-1. Uncomment the viewport tag.
+1. Uncomment the viewport meta tag.

 	````HTML
 	...